rbtl-fs25/project-anahita26/data/processed/README.md

 A total of 20 responses were recorded, and the raw data was exported to Google Sheets.
 Data cleaning and analysis were conducted in Quarto using R scripts.

 3. Instrument- or software-specific information needed to interpret the
-    data:
+    data: Any software that can read R scripts is applicable.

-4. Standards and calibration information, if appropriate: -
+4. Standards and calibration information, if appropriate: None.

-5. Environmental/experimental conditions:
+5. Environmental/experimental conditions: The survey was conducted digitally with via mobile devices and computers.
+A link or QR code was shared with participants.

-6. Describe any quality-assurance procedures performed on the data:
+6. Describe any quality-assurance procedures performed on the data: Data cleaning involved changing column names, removing incomplete answers, and changing number ranges to a single value.
+All responses were manually reviewed before analysis.

 7. People involved with sample collection, processing, analysis and/or
     submission: Only the author was involved in data collection, processing, and analysis.